Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Resolving a Fundamental Question

-For a further discussion, it is beneficial to introduce another succinct notation for refinement.
-Given two classes $\FF$ and $\GG$ of multi-valued partial functions, we write $\FF\sqsubseteq_{ref}\GG$ if every function in $\FF$ can be refined by a certain function in $\GG$.
-Using this notation, the aforementioned refinement question regarding CFL functions can be rephrased neatly as follows.
+For a further discussion, it is beneficial to introduce another succinct notation concerning ``refinement.''
+Given two classes $\FF$ and $\GG$ of multi-valued partial functions, we write $\FF\sqsubseteq_{ref}\GG$ if every function in $\FF$ can be refined by an appropriately chosen function in $\GG$.
+Using this notation, the aforementioned refinement question of Konstantinidis et al. regarding CFL functions can be rephrased neatly as follows.

 \begin{openproblem} Is it true that $\cflmv\sqsubseteq_{ref}\cflsv$? \end{openproblem}